pestafford/infosec-projects/Home-Automation.md

 ### Virtual Machines

-Home Assistant VM
+- Home Assistant VM
-Plex VM
+- Plex VM
-OpenMediaVault VM
+- OpenMediaVault VM
-Unifi controller container
+- Unifi controller LXC

 ### Services

-Tailscale VPN
+- Tailscale VPN

 [Tailscale](https://tailscale.com/)

 ## Implementation

 This project went through rather smoothly.
 Procuring the hardware took less than a week, and the hypervisor installation was easily achieved.
 Proxmox was installed with no trouble, and then I began the process of installing the virtual machines and containers.

+## Unexpected Issues

+## Conclusion